svne/JigMagga/README.md

         grunt build

--> upload?

-The build process buildes one JavaScript file and one CSS file and uploads it to the CDN.
+The build process builds one JavaScript file and one CSS file and uploads it to the CDN.
 The generation of HTML pages is done by the HTML worker.

 HTML-Workers
 ------------